-Objective E2.1.2: (Creating) Develops and implements an effective proposal for a new critical care pharmacy service.
+Objective E2.1.2: (Creating) Develops and implements an effective proposal for a new neurology pharmacy service.

-- Effectively employs clinical, humanistic, and economic outcome strategies to justify critical care pharmacy services, as applicable. - Appropriately documents outcomes of critical care pharmacy services. - Employs effective strategies to implements a new critical care pharmacy service.
+- Effectively employs clinical, humanistic, and economic outcome strategies to justify neurology pharmacy services, as applicable. - Appropriately documents outcomes of neurology pharmacy services. - Employs effective strategies to implement a new neurology pharmacy service.